How Often Should I Buy New Clothes? Experts Explain

 The Smart Fashion Model: Streamlining Production

 Fast fashion brands, such as BloomChic, claim to employ a smart fashion system, in which they predict inventory accurately and prevent overstock.
 This real-time production method helps the brand assess what the customers want, rolling out products accordingly.
-And while this system, in an ideal scenario, would enhance sustainability, it allows brands to speed up the product turnaround, ultimately benefitting them, rather than the planet.
+The idea sounds good: make only what shoppers want and avoid waste.
+In theory, that could mean less overstock.
+In practice, it mostly means brands use real-time data to speed up production, not slow it down.

 Shein And Cider: The Use of Gamification